michael-fa/DiscordAMX_net3.1/README.md

  - **Many more functions (scripting natives) to control your bot!**
  ..
 Please refer yourself to the [Wiki](https://github.com/michael-fa/DiscordAMX/wiki) for more!

+ ## Planned for next releases
+  - Forum support
+  - More user functions, more channel functions like
+    - UpdateChannel
+    - UpdateMessage
+    - More embedded functions

  ##  📢  Testers 👋 ♟️
  Looking for some Pawn Scripters who know how they can help testing me with this.
 I will provide an win32 server for temporary use.